Health screenings for men ages 18 to 39

 PHYSICAL EXAM

-Your height, weight, and BMI should be checked at every exam.
+Your blood pressure, height, weight, and body mass index (BMI) should be checked at every exam.

 During your exam, your provider may ask you about: